vpernin/elasticsearch-river-rabbitmq/README.md

     | 1.0.0           | 0.18             | 2.7.0           |
     --------------------------------------------------------

-RabbitMQ River allows to automatically index a [RabbitMQ](http://www.rabbitmq.com/) queue.
+RabbitMQ River allows to automatically index a [RabbitMQ](http://www.rabbitmq.com/) queue and percolate request.
 The format of the messages follows the bulk api format:

 	{ "index" : { "_index" : "twitter", "_type" : "tweet", "_id" : "1" } }
 	{ "tweet" : { "text" : "this is a tweet" } }